pontakornth/flexboxfroggy/README.md

 Flexbox Froggy
 =======

+*This repository is forked for Thai translation.
+Pull requests to translate this are welcome.*

 Flexbox Froggy is a game for learning CSS flexbox.
 Check it out at [flexboxfroggy.com](https://flexboxfroggy.com).

 Read [this blog post](https://thomaspark.co/2015/11/learning-css-layout-with-flexbox-froggy/) for background on the project.